networknt/light-doc/content/tutorial/middleware/prometheus.md

 The generated service will use Prometheus metrics handler as metrics MiddlewareHandler handler and the the API runtime information will be save to prometheus Metric data module.

+#### Change existing service to use light-4j Prometheus  MiddlewareHandler handler

 If user want to change existing service which created before based on light-4j palteform (default use  [InfluxDB metrics handler]: /concern/metrics/) to use Prometheus metrics handler, please change the service by following steps: